Somebody dies from lung disease every five minutes in the UK.

 In addition, for anybody who wants to stop smoking, on-site specialist stop smoking advisors from Salford City Council’s Health Improvement Service (HIS) will speak to patients immediately after their appointment to provide advice and support them to quit.

-The pilot begins in September 2019 in Walkden (covering eligible patients registered with GPs in the Walkden, Little Hulton, Boothstown and Worsley) before moving around the remaining neighbourhoods across Salford.
+The pilot begins in September 2019 in Walkden (covering eligible patients registered with GPs in Walkden and Little Hulton) before moving around the remaining neighbourhoods across Salford.

 This Lung Health Check Service pilot also strongly supports the aim of the GM Smoking Strategy to reduce the smoking rate across Greater Manchester to 13% by 2020.
 In Salford this equates to approximately 17,000 people quitting smoking.